 Trail Rating: Advanced

-Flat Fork Creek flows through the park and is stocked with Rainbow Trout in the spring.
+Flat Fork Creek flows through the park and is stocked with Rainbow Trout each spring.
 Fishing is allowed anywhere below DeBord Waterfall down to the park entrance.
 A TWRA trout stamp is required.
 The park does not rent boats nor does it have a boat launch ramp.

 Bird Mountain Trail — 4.0 Miles — Natural Surface — Difficult